freon4dsl/Freon4dsl/packages/core-svelte/src/Notes-on-styling.md

-For RadioBox color use  "--mdc-theme-secondary", if you want to override this value set "--radiobox-color".
+RadioBox color uses  "--mdc-theme-secondary", if you want to override this value set "--radiobox-color".
-For CheckBox color use  "--mdc-theme-secondary", if you want to override this value set "--checkbox-color".
+CheckBox color uses  "--mdc-theme-secondary", if you want to override this value set "--checkbox-color".
+SwitchBox color uses  "--mdc-theme-primary", if you want to override this value set "--switch-color".
+NumericSliderBox color uses  "--mdc-theme-primary", if you want to override this value set "--slider-color".